-Although the surface tension can be greatly reduced with the pulmonary surfactant, this effect will depend on the concentration of the surfactant at the interface.
+Although the surface tension can be significantly reduced with the pulmonary surfactant, this effect will depend on the concentration of the surfactant at the interface.

 The concentration of the interface has a saturation limit, which depends on the temperature and composition of the mixture.

-Because during ventilation there is a variation of the surface area of the lung, the concentration of the interface of the surfactant is usually not at the level of saturation.
+Because during ventilation, there is a variation in the surface area of the lung, the concentration of the interface of the surfactant is usually not at the level of saturation.

 The surface increases during inspiration, which opens space for new surfactant molecules to be recruited at the interface.

 Meanwhile, upon expiration of the surface area decreases, the surfactant layer is compressed, bringing the surfactant molecules closer together and further decreasing the surface tension.